 Akademik Sergey Vavilov icebreaker accidents and incidents

-CruiseMapper's Akademik Sergey Vavilov icebreaker cruise ship accidents, incidents and law news reports relate to a 92-passenger vessel owned by Russia (Icebreakers).
+CruiseMapper's Akademik Sergey Vavilov icebreaker cruise ship accidents, incidents and law news reports relate to a 92-passenger vessel owned by RAS Russia (Icebreakers).
 Our Akademik Sergey Vavilov icebreaker accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 Here are also reported latest updates on cruise law news related to ashore and shipboard crimes still investigated by the police.
 Among those could be arrests, filed lawsuits against the shipowner / cruise line company, charges and fines, grievances, settled / withdrawn legal actions, lost cases, virus outbreaks, etc.